-- More certainty for coordinating multiple developments into cohesive neighborhoods. - Ability to coordinate unique elements like views, trails, specific greenspaces, public uses, street trees, and streetscape design. - More specific land planning to help coordinate infrastructure phasing and funding. - Required public planning process, with an associated timeline, City staff time and costs, and community participation. - Potential challenges if some property owners are ready/favorable toward development and others are not this should be thoroughly assessed prior to initiation. - Reduced flexibility for developers in subsequent development review. - Phasing Infrastructure planning to date has identified infrastructure phasing for the Sherwood West area.
-Sherwood could prepare master plans in phases that follow that same general sequence of development. - Master planning may be superseded by regulatory compliance of House Bill 2001.
+- Ability to regulate the location and design of middle housing pursuant to OAR 660-046-0205(2) (b) - More certainty for coordinating multiple developments into cohesive neighborhoods. - Ability to coordinate unique elements like views, trails, specific greenspaces, public uses, street trees, and streetscape design. - More specific land planning to help coordinate infrastructure phasing and funding. - Required public planning process, with an associated timeline, City staff time and costs, and community participation. - Potential challenges if some property owners are ready/favorable toward development and others are not this should be thoroughly assessed prior to initiation. - Reduced flexibility for developers in subsequent development review. - Phasing Infrastructure planning to date has identified infrastructure phasing for the Sherwood West area.
+Sherwood could prepare master plans in phases that follow that same general sequence of development.